 Beyond a Reasonable Doubt: A defendant is presumed to be innocent.
 As such, the trier of fact (jury or judge) must find the defendant not guilty, unless, on the evidence presented at trial, the prosecution has proven the defendant guilty beyond a reasonable doubt.
 Such proof precludes every reasonable theory except that which is consistent with the defendant's guilt.
-A reasonable doubt is an honest doubt of the defendant's guilt for which a reason exists based upon the nature and quality of the evidence.
+A reasonable doubt is a n honest doubt of the defendant's guilt for which a reason exists based upon the nature and quality of the evidence.
 It is an actual doubt, not an imaginary one.
 It is a doubt that a reasonable person would be likely to entertain because of the evidence that was presented or because of the lack of convincing evidence.
 While the defendant may introduce evidence to prove his/her innocence, the burden of proof never shifts to the defendant.

-Moreover, the prosecution must prove beyond a reasonable doubt every element of the crime including that the defendant is the person who committed the crime charged.
+including that the defendant is the person who committed the crime charged.
 (Source: NY Criminal Jury Instructions).